-Keeping yourself hydrated is always essential but it becomes even more important when you’re on your period.
+Keeping yourself hydrated is always essential but it becomes even more important during your period.
 That's because water helps to support your digestion and avoid unwanted bloating, which is not only uncomfortable, but can often be accompanied by pain as well.
 Water also helps to support your circulation and take nutrient-rich blood to where it needs to be during your time of the month.

 However, if you want to drink something a little more exciting during your period then you could try our recipe for detox water.
 With a mixture of fruit and vegetables, this drink is both refreshing and tasty!

 Extra advice:Cravings, which can be problematic during your period, can also be a sign of thirst so this problem may be reduced if you keep yourself hydrated.
 You should try to drink at least 1.5-2 litres of water every day.